shlomo88/2019/README.md

 ## The first ever Zimbabwe Capture the Flag (CTF) contest for Cybersecurity Month 2019

-For the first time ever, the [Harare Institute of Technology](https://www.hit.ac.zw), the [Ministry of Information and Communication Technology, Postal and Courier Services](http://www.ictministry.gov.zw/) (MICTPCS), [TelOne](https://www.telone.co.zw/) and [ZICT](http://zict.org.zw/), the ICT Division of the [Zimbabwe Institution of Engineers](http://zie.org.zw/) (ZIE) will be organizing this exciting event that has taken the cyberspace domain by storm!
+For the first time ever, the [Harare Institute of Technology](https://www.hit.ac.zw), the [Ministry of Information and Communication Technology, Postal and Courier Services](http://www.ictministry.gov.zw/) (MICTPCS), [TelOne Zimbabwe](https://www.telone.co.zw/) and [ZICT](http://zict.org.zw/), the ICT Division of the [Zimbabwe Institution of Engineers](http://zie.org.zw/) (ZIE) will be organizing this exciting event that has taken the cyberspace domain by storm!

 ### What is a CTF??